 Cocoa Butter contains a number of different antioxidants that can kill off a wide range of different free radicals that destroy skin cells and lead to premature aging.
 This makes it an ideal skin care product.
 Free radicals destroy cells, they are organic molecules responsible for aging, tissue damage, and possibly some diseases.
 They destroy cells through oxidation, which antioxidants can prevent.
 Cocoa Butter contains Vitamin E, which is a strong antioxidant - the strongest of all the antioxidant vitamins in fact, and can easily kill off hydrogen peroxide and any other oxidizing agent.

 Coconut Oil provides deep and real moisture.
 As well as hydrating the skin and preventing unwanted dryness, Coconut Oil helps make skin feel softer.
 Despite being an oil, Coconut Oil will not make skin oily.
 This natural oil improves the condition of the skin in a number of ways.
 Its high moisture-retaining capacity helps prevent skin from drying out.
 Its nutrient content nourishes the skin deep down.
 Its antioxidant properties help combat the effects of harmful free radicals.
-And its anti-bacterial and anti-fungal capabilities help reduce the risk of infections.
 Another huge benefit of Coconut Oil is that it helps minimize wrinkles by promoting collagen production and replacement.

 CoQ10 has at least two important roles in the body.
 First, it is one of the essential cogs in the biochemical machinery that produces biological energy (ATP) inside the cells.
 Second, CoQ10 is an antioxidant.
 It helps neutralize harmful free radicals, which are one of the causes of aging.
 Under perfect conditions, the body can produce as much CoQ10 as it needs.
 However, various factors, such as aging, stress and some medications, can lower the levels of CoQ10 in the body.
 As a result, the ability of cells to withstand stress and regenerate declines.
 Unfortunately, the levels of CoQ10 in the body almost inevitably decline with age.
 In fact, CoQ10 is regarded as one of the most accurate biomarkers of aging since its decline correlates so well with the aging process.
 In most people over thirty, levels of CoQ10 in the skin are below optimum, resulting in lesser ability to produce collagen, elastin, and other important skin molecules.
 CoQ10-depleted skin may be more prone to the damage by free radicals, which are particularly abundant in the skin since it is exposed to the elements.
 Thus, CoQ10 may boost skin repair and regeneration and reduce free radical damage.
 CoQ10 is a small molecule that can relatively easily penetrate into skin cells.